aws-samples/aws-get-started-workshop/content/05-extend/01-hybrid-networking/06-reference/02-alternative-network-integration-architectures.md

 We don't recommend using the following architecture.
 It's included only to demonstrate the implications of using more of a point-to-point approach to integrating site-to-site VPN connections with VPCs.
 We recommend that you consolidate such connections by using either the [AWS Transit Gateway based architecture]({{< relref "03-review-site-to-site-vpn-architecture" >}}) or, if conditions warrant, a transit VPC architecture that is introduced below.
 {{% /notice %}}

-In this architecture, you establish a site-to-site VPN connection to each of your VPCs and use VPC peering to provide network connecticity between your team development and workload hosting VPCs and an infrastructure shared services VPC.
+In this architecture, you establish a site-to-site VPN connection to each of your VPCs and use VPC peering to provide network connectivity between your team development and workload hosting VPCs and an infrastructure shared services VPC.

 * You establish a distinct VPN connection from your on-premises environment to a virtual private gateway in each VPC.
 * You use VPC peering to enable VPCs to interact with services in the infrastructure shared services VPC.